Daniel Welch (racing driver): Welch Motorsport (2011–2016)

 Daniel Welch in his NGTC Proton Persona during the 2013 BTCC Snetterton GP.

-In 2011, he stepped up to the Dunlop MSA British Touring Car Championship, once again driving for his family team in a Proton Gen-2, built to the then-new NGTC regulations.
+In 2011, Welch stepped up to the Dunlop MSA British Touring Car Championship, once again driving for his family team in a Proton Gen-2, built to the then-new NGTC regulations.
 He competed in the final half of the season from Snetterton onwards, finishing 22nd in the Drivers' Championship, having secured his first BTCC point at the penultimate race of the season at Silverstone.

 Welch continued to race in the BTCC in 2012.
-He had his best weekend of the season at Oulton Park, finishing 6th in Race 1 and then holding off Matt Neal to claim 4th in Race 2.
+He had his best weekend of the season at Oulton Park, finishing sixth in Race 1 and then holding off Matt Neal to claim fourth in Race 2.
 For this he won the HiQ Champagne Moment award, as voted for by fans.
 Welch finished the season 15th in the Drivers' Championship.

-Welch and his team continued to compete in the BTCC in 2013, finishing 18th in the Drivers' Championship with a best result of 6th at Knockhill.
+Welch and his team continued to compete in the BTCC in 2013, finishing 18th in the Drivers' Championship with a best result of sixth at Knockhill.
 Welch finished 32nd in the 2014 Drivers' Championship after a disappointing season in which the team struggled with their new self-built engines.

 After a difficult 2015 season, Welch revealed plans to sell their pair of Proton Gen-2 cars at the end of the season.